KarlSixten/EventPulse/README.md

         *(This script is defined in `client/package.json`)*
     * Vite will typically start the development server on `http://localhost:5173`.

-Open your browser and navigate to `http://localhost:5173` (or your client's port).
+Open your browser and navigate to `http://localhost:5173` (or your client's configured port).

 ---